What is a custom SQL view?

 We suggest using WITH (NOLOCK) because it prevents the view being held up if the table is being updated or holding up an update which is waiting.

-We also recommend returning the Sys_PK column because when the data is viewed in xMart, the default sort is done by Sys_PK if it is there.
-As this is the order in which the data is stored, it means that for large views, the data is displayed more quickly.
+We also recommend returning the Sys_PK column because it significantly speeds up display of the custom view in the UI and access via the API.
+This is especially true for large views, which must page the data.
+As this is the order in which the data is stored, it means that for large views, the data is paged and therefore displayed more quickly.
 The optimize custom views article has more tips on improving custom view performance.

 SELECT